 BUILD THE OUTPUT MESSAGE

-pa_out = MPF?????; //Output message's action
+pa_out = MPF?????; // Output message's action

-_ffree(*pd_in); //Free old msg's storage
+free(*pd_in); // Free old msg's storage

 }